MatthijsKamstra/hx-mean/docs/README.md

 A number of variations on the traditional MEAN stack are available by replacing one or more of the components with similar (typically Javascript-based) frameworks.
 For example: In a MEEN stack, the JavaScript MVC framework Ember.js is used instead of Angular, and likewise for the MERN stack, where React.JS is used as a substitute.

+>
+Pre-requisites
+You need to have a basic understanding of all the four technologies that make up the MERN stack.
+You should also have npm (Node Package Manager) installed.
+This is NOT a tutorial on MongoDB, Express, React or NodeJS.

 | (M) | (E) | (A) | (N) |
 | --- | --- | --- | --- |
 | MongoDB | Express | Angular | NodeJS |